-Today’s beach in my series a-beach-a-week is one of the longest sandy beaches on the Côte d’Azur, situated just east of Fréjus at the edge of St Aygulf in the Var.
-Esclamandes beach consists of 4 sections – family (regular), nudist, kitesurf and dogs – we go to the family section!
+Today’s beach in my series a-beach-a-week is one of the longest sandy beaches on the Côte d’Azur, situated just east of Fréjus.
+Esclamandes beach in St Aygulf (in the Var) consists of 4 sections – family (regular), nudist, kitesurf and dogs – we go to the family section!

 Esclamandes beach is often very windy which makes it great for flying kites (and kite surfing if that’s your kind of thing).
 It also means there’s a bit of swell, enough for body surfing and a good muck around in the waves.